GoogleCloudPlatform/compute-image-tools/daisy_workflows/import_userguide.md

 	*   https://www.googleapis.com/auth/devstorage.read_write
 	*   https://www.googleapis.com/auth/compute

-`gcloud compute --project "YOUR-PROJECT" instances create "test-import-vm" --scopes --scopes=compute-rw,storage-full --image-project debian-cloud --image-family debian-9`
+`gcloud compute --project "YOUR-PROJECT" instances create "test-import-vm" --scopes=compute-rw,storage-full --image-project debian-cloud --image-family debian-9`

 *   **Option B**:  In the computer where you have Daisy instance, run 'gcloud auth application-default login' and login as a user that has privileges to create and remove virtual machines in Compute Engine.